ls1intum/Artemis/docs/admin/setup/distributed.rst

 #.
 Create additional run configurations for each instance.
 You will have to add CLI arguments to each additional run
    configuration to set the instance ID and the port, e.g. ``--server.port=8081 --eureka.instance.instanceId="Artemis:2"``.
-   Also make sure that only one instance has the ``scheduling`` profile enabled:
+   Also, make sure that only one instance has the ``scheduling`` profile enabled:

    .. figure:: distributed/run-config.png
       :align: center